 - Food scraps—vegetables, fruits, coffee grounds, and tea bags—also provide nitrogen but may attract pests.
 If you decide to use food scraps, do so cautiously.

 - Monitor your compost pile and remove or treat any weeds that germinate.

-- Select a location: Pick a spot that’s at least 2 feet from a structure, such as your house or a fence, and convenient to water.
-A sunny spot is not necessary, as the heat from the compost process comes from the decomposing materials, not the sun.
-Ideally select a place that is already "disturbed" and does not have an intact layer of wildflowers and other groundcover.
+- Select a location: Pick a spot at least 2 feet from a structure, such as your house or a fence, and convenient to water.
+A sunny spot is unnecessary, as the composting process's heat comes from the decomposing materials, not the sun.
+Ideally, select a place that is already "disturbed" and does not have an intact layer of wildflowers and other ground covers.

 - Local laws may restrict where or what you can compost.
 Contact your city and/or county waste office for information.